-Steve Douglass leads Campus Crusade for Christ with a passion for ministry built over nearly four decades of service.
-Founded in 1951 by Bill and Vonette Bright, Campus Crusade is a worldwide interdenominational Christian evangelism and discipleship organization.
-Douglass came to Campus Crusade with a resume that included a Bachelor of Science degree from M.I.T. and an MBA from Harvard Business School.
-During the next 32 years he held a variety of positions with Campus Crusade, including Executive Vice President and Director of U.S. Ministries.
+Steve Douglass leads Cru with a passion for ministry built over nearly four decades of service.
+Founded in 1951 by Bill and Vonette Bright, Cru is a worldwide interdenominational Christian evangelism and discipleship organization.
+Douglass came to Cru with a resume that included a Bachelor of Science degree from M.I.T. and an MBA from Harvard Business School.
+During the next 32 years he held a variety of positions with Cru, including Executive Vice President and Director of U.S. Ministries.
 In July 2001, founder Bill Bright personally selected Douglass to be his successor.
 Douglass is the author or co-author of several books.
 Along with his wife, Judy, Steve Douglass resides in Orlando, Fla.
 They have three married children and four grandchildren.

 Bruce Everhart, Moody Radio

 Bruce Everhart is currently the Manager of Marketing & Development for Moody Radio’s 35 owned and operated stations, national network and web outlets.
 A graduate of the University of Kansas in broadcast journalism, he has served with Moody Radio since 1988.
 In 1994, he became Station Manager of WMBI AM/FM and has served in various capacities since then, including development and strategic planning.
 He was a chapter officer for NRB’s Midwest region at one time.